-- Approve the proposed amendments to the Housing Commission Policy PO-LM-600.101 Housing Program Lending Authority, as described in this report and shown in Attachment 2, to revise the policy to reflect program updates to address current housing market conditions and continue to assist individuals and families in purchasing their first home. - 2) Authorize the Housing Commission's President & CEO, or designee, to execute the approved amended policy PO-LM-600.101 Housing Program Lending Authority, in a form and format approved by General Counsel, and to take such actions necessary and appropriate to implement these approvals.
-Housing Commission staff will notify the Housing Authority and the City
+- 1) Approve the proposed amendments to San Diego Housing Commission (Housing Commission) Policy PO-LM-600.101 Housing Program Lending Authority, as described in this report and shown in Attachment 2, to revise the policy to reflect program updates to address current housing market conditions and continue to assist individuals and families in purchasing their first home. - 2) Authorize the Housing Commission's President & CEO, or designee, to execute the approved amended policy PO-LM-600.101 Housing Program Lending Authority, in a form and format approved by General Counsel, and to take such actions necessary and appropriate to implement these approvals.
+Housing Commission staff will notify the Housing Authority and the City Attorney's Office about any subsequent amendments or modifications to the documents, and other required documents, including amendments to any documents.